CounterpartyXCP/counterparty-core/README.md

 * Price feeds for gambling, major fiat currencies, precious metals.
 * Proof of burn: send Bitcoins to address `Counterparty0000000<hash>` between two block indexs (inclusive).
 	* 100x multiplier (for divisibility)?
-	* Alternatives: a new message type with exorbitant fees, throw away the money on OP_RETURN.
+	* Alternatives: a new message type with exorbitant fees, throw away the money on `OP_RETURN`.
 (These are harder to understand, suggest false positives.)
 	* [Proof of burn](https://en.bitcoin.it/wiki/Proof_of_burn#Coin-burning_as_a_tool_for_transition_between_cryptocurrencies)
 	* Recommend no more than 1 BTC.
 (Cap per address as disincentive.)
 	* Bonus proportional to block number.